QPS Print

 If its direct print and not dye sub, you’ll also see canvas used to create framed wall graphics.
 Canvas is pretty resilient and still lightweight so is a great option for elevated images in a museum or retail store.

-Other interesting projects we’ve seen using fabrics include canopies and corporate gazebos.
+Other interesting projects we’ve seen using fabrics and decor products include canopies, patterned flooring and corporate gazebos.
 There are a myriad of frame options from a number of suppliers and the list seems to be continuously growing.

 It seems when it comes to soft signage, the only limits are imagination and sewing skills!